 To install it, run:

 The version of MariaDB in the Ubuntu official repositories might be outdated.
-If you want to install a latest MariaDB, add the MariaDB official repository and install it as shown below.
+If you want to install a latest MariaDB, add the MariaDB official repository for Ubuntu and install it as shown below.

 First, add MariaDB repository and import the key as shown below.